bildungsroman/beginner-chat-api/README.md

    `echo VITE_OPENAI_API_KEY=<Your API Key here> > .env`
 5. Run `npm run dev` and you should be able to open your app locally and start interacting with the prompts.
 If you encounter any errors, there are some `console.log()`s you can uncomment in `src/utils/callChatAPI.ts` to help you debug issues.

 And that's it!
-This is just to get you started building an app that utilizes the ChatGPT API - just imagine the possibilities 🪄🧙🦄
+This is just to get you started building an app that utilizes the ChatGPT API - just imagine the possibilities, like a [chat-to-meme generator](https://github.com/bildungsroman/chat-to-meme)!
+What could possibly go wrong? 🪄🧙🦄

 **Standard please don't sue me if you go broke disclaimer**: You may need to upgrade your OpenAI account or add credits to use the API if you have a free account.
 Please don't go overboard, they really don't need your money at this point.